986913/GreedySnake/README.md

 # GreedySnake

-A small game for fun
+A tiny game for fun, if you wanna runs locall, please `npm install`